asheshrambachan/LanguageModel_Labels/congressional_bills_v2/README.md

   - We drop bills wil `Major` topic ID of 99.
   - Bills with identical `Description` values are considered duplicates and are dropped.  -->

-### 02_prompting.ipynb
+### Prompt LLM

-- This notebook generates prompts based on the 10K bills dataset.
+- The notebook [02_prompting.ipynb](https://github.com/asheshrambachan/LanguageModel_Labels/blob/main/congressional_bills_v2/Code/02_prompting.ipynb) generates prompts based on the 10K bills dataset.
 A total of 12 prompt modifications are applied across 2 GPT models: `gpt-3.5-turbo-0125` and `gpt-4o-2024-05-13`.
 This results in 24 prompts per bill.
 Detailed information about these prompts can be found in `./Data/02_prompting/prompting_strategies.csv`.

 - The generated prompts are used to query the GPT models via the OpenAI API in the batched mode.
 Note that the token limit for the models used has decreased recently, so you may need to split the prompts into more parts.